Tour type: Small Group

 Numerous rivers run into the Dead Sea, including the River Jordan.
 Once the water reaches the Dead Sea, they become land-locked and eventually evaporates, leaving a dense, rich mixture of salt and minerals behind.

 We'll stop to enjoy a 'swim' in the Dead Sea's salty waters, which will be a unique experience as the salinity makes it virtually impossible to swim but rather to float or sit in its waters.
+If you'd like some additional time at the Dead Sea for spa treatments and/or relaxation, we also offer the option of spending your final night in Jordan here instead of returning to Amman.
 We finish the day back at our hotel in Amman.

 You have the day free to explore Amman before being transferred to the airport.